leslieAppl/TableViewEditMode0523/README.md

             tableView.reloadData()
         }

-- NOTE: ONLY MODIFY DATA MODEL, DON’T MODIFY TABLE VIEW WITH THE METHODS BELOW.
+- NOTE: ONLY MODIFY DATA MODEL, AND THEN RELOAD TABLE VIEW DATA.
+DON’T MODIFY TABLE VIEW WITH THE METHODS BELOW.
 OTHERWISE THERE GONNA BE BUGS

         tableView.deleteRows(at indexPaths: with animation:)
         tableView.insertRows(at indexPaths: with animation:)